-The project sites was were reviewed for wetlands using the USFWS Wetland Inventory Mapper and a visual confirmation during the field site inspection.
-No wetlands were determined to be present on the sites.
+The project site was reviewed for wetlands using the USFWS Wetland Inventory Mapper and a visual confirmation during the field site inspection.
+Option 1 for the greenhouse will be about 499 feet north of the NHD stream.
+Option 2 will be about 162 feet west of the stream.
+It will not be impacted by the projects if BMPs, such as silt fencing and erosion control, are implemented during any ground-disturbing activities.
 No further evaluation is required.
 The project is in compliance with Executive Order 11990.